VoicuTomut/ase-fast/doc/tutorials/db/db.rst

 .. note::

   We are currently moving to a new way to display our examples.
-  For this example we have an updated version, which you can find :ref:`here <db_tutorial>`.
+  For this example we have an updated version.
   The example on this page is deprecated and will be removed once all examples have been moved to the new format.